jkedra/jkedra.github.io/_python/decorators.md

 not answer my question on how decorators work.
 So I put it aside for later.
 I recall this fact recently and browsed Internet on the subject of python's decorators.

-And what I found is an excellent post ["Python Decorators in 12 Steps"][12steps].
+And what I found is an excellent post
+["Python Decorators in 12 Steps"][12steps].
-It gave me a solid understanding what decorators are exactly
+It gave me a solid understanding what decorators are exactly.

 [sf]:		http://simeonfranklin.com/
 [eckel]:	http://bruceeckel.github.io/